 - Sift flour and baking powder and add to egg mixture.

-- Dough will be sticky but thin enough to drop by teaspoon onto pizzelle maker.
-If dough is too sticky, gradually add a bit more flour until the dough is the proper consistency.
+- The dough will be sticky but thin enough to drop by teaspoon onto pizzelle maker.
+If it’s too sticky, gradually add a bit more flour until the dough is the proper consistency.

 * NOTES: If you like thin pizzelles, use a bit less flour than 3 ½ cups.
 If you don’t like anise flavor, vanilla or almond will also work, though anise is the traditional flavoring in this cookie.
 Anise extract has a less intense flavor than anise oil.
 We use extract.